Nature and conservation

-Farewell Spit, at the tip of the South Island, is New Zealand’s longest sand spit.
+Farewell Spit, at the tip of the South Island, is New Zealand’s longest sand spit (25 km) and a nature reserve.
+It is an internationally-renowned bird sanctuary with over 90 bird species recorded in the area.

 The area's attractions include a historic lighthouse, pa sites, the seals and striking landforms of Wharakiki Beach and a cliff top viewing platform.